Azure/autorest.typescript/packages/typespec-ts/test/modularUnit/scenarios/operations/pathParam/requiredPathWithDefault.md

-# Should generate optional body in option parameter
+# Should generate required constant path parameter in option parameter

-Should generate optional body in option parameter.
+Should generate required constant path parameter in option parameter.

 ## TypeSpec